 I think I want to adopt, but I'd really like to meet the pet first.
 Is there a way to come see him/her?

 Absolutely!
-You're welcome to visit us at the Adoption Center inside Rutherford Pet Supply any time the store is open, 9-7 Monday-Saturday, 1-5 Sunday, but best practice is to fill out an application on our website.
+Go ahead and fill out an application on our website.
 It’s no obligation to adopt.
 You'll be able to make an official meet and greet appointment, ensuring that the pup you want to meet and a Lee Shore representative will both be available to meet with you.
 It also allows you to bring your dog home the same day if you do hit it off.

 I filled out an application.
 Did you get it?

 When you successfully submit an application, you should receive an automated email from our system letting you know it went through.
 After that it should be a couple of business days depending on how quickly we can get in touch with your references.

 How can I be sure my application will be approved?